Business Account & Card Agreement

 11.7.
 Termination of the Agreement shall not affect the collectability or satisfaction of financial claims that arose prior to termination.

 11.8.
-Upon termination of the Agreement, the Client’s Account and all active Cards shall be closed.
+Upon termination of the Agreement, the Client’s Account and all active Cards shall be closed, as well as the provision of Additional Services is terminated.
 Wallester returns the Available Funds held in the Account to the Client within 30 days.
 Wallester shall take into account the outstanding payments authorised by the Client prior to the closure of the Account and termination of the Agreement, and deduct all fees due to Wallester in accordance with the Price List.

 12. Wallester Rights in Prevention of Money Laundering and Terrorism Financing